GRIFFINCollaboration/griffin-dashboard/static/xTags/clock/README.md

  - `this.slaveSwitch`, `this.masterSwitch` : arrays of radio buttons for toggling configuration of each clock.

 ###Data Acquisition
-Currently `<widget-clock>` only pulls data from the ODB on page load; in future a regular poll will be implemented.
+Currently `<widget-clock>` only pulls data from the ODB on page load; in future a regular poll will be implemented (see [issue #7](https://github.com/BillMills/griffinMarkII/issues/7)).

+##`<widget-clockControl>`
+This custom element provides fine monitoring and control for GRIFFIN's CSACs.
+It is populated with the appropriate information via a custom `postClockChan` event listner, and relies on form submission to the node backend to do most of its ODB parameter writing.

+###Attributes
+ - `MIDAS`: host:port of the MIDAS experiment the HV frontends for this detector are living at.

+###Event Listeners
+ - `postClockChan`, exepcts `detail` object with keys:
+    - `index` int 0-24 indexing which clock is being posted
+    - `data` JSON object corresponding exactly to the ODB directory `/Equipment/GRIF-Clk<index>`

+When this custom event is received, `<widget-clockControl>` updates itself, including reconfiguring its display to suit the configuration of the new clock, via its member function `this.updateForm`.